 An infant or child can have muscle, joint or nerve discomfort just as experienced by adults.
 However, infants and young children cannot vocalize their discomfort as well.
 Infants and children often adapt quickly and learn that if something is causing them pain or discomfort then to not do it, such as looking only in one direction or crawling a certain way.
+A baby might also seem colicky due to discomfort.
 Here are few of the more common reasons why a parent would seek out body work for their child:

 - Pre and post frenectomy body work